 We have iconic sports grounds like Wembley Stadium.
 And also we host major leagues that are renowned to the world like the EPL.
 And for that, we’ve got a list of the best sports to play and watch in London.
 You can choose to watch them live or play them in any public sports field in the city.

-The city’s six stadiums host six football teams of the English Premier League.
+The city’s six stadiums host six football teams in the English Premier League.
 Thus, when the league is on, it’s usually busy on weekends and midweek when there is a live match.
-Wembley ground is the largest football stadium that hosts Tottenham Hotspur.
+Wembley Ground is the largest football stadium that hosts Tottenham Hotspur.

-And the second popular stadium is Emirates Stadium, which is home to the Arsenal club.
+The second popular stadium is Emirates Stadium, which is home to the Arsenal club.
 For leisure, you can visit public football pitches that have varying sizes.
-Some are 5 aside, 7 aside, or 11 aside.
+Some are five aside, seven aside, or 11 aside.
 So, you can pick what fits your physique and the number of players for a fun play session.

 This is a famous and exciting water sport in London.
 There are annual water races to view and enjoy the show.
 But you can also join the fun by signing up with a rowing /racing club like London Rowing Club.

-Also, venues like the Royal Docks Adventure offer more than just rowing and sailing water sport experience.
-It’s an opportunity for any Londoner to test their water sport skills.
+Also, venues like the Royal Docks Adventure offer more than just rowing and sailing water sports experience.
+It’s an opportunity for any Londoner to test their water sports skills.
 They offer services like kayaking, canoeing, sailing, and rowing.
-So, visit anytime for actual water sports experience.
+So, visit anytime for an actual water sports experience.

-Often takes five days to complete and it attracts major celebrities including the whole royal family.
+It often takes five days to complete, and it attracts major celebrities, including the whole royal family.
 That means it’s an opportunity to see the queen from a distance.
-The racing will include the Gild Cup, Queen Anne, and Jubilee Stakes.
-And as you enjoy the race, remember to check out the top of class fashion designs from various celebrities.
+The racing will include the Gold Cup, Queen Anne, and Jubilee Stakes.
+As you enjoy the race, remember to check out the top-of-class fashion designs from various celebrities.

-Over a century old since it began in the UK, Motor Sports are common in London.
-With multiple racing tracks, watching the cars race just takes your break away.
-What’s more, there are also speed bike racing that takes place in specific circuits.
-So, if you want to test your driving limit, book a date at Dodge Viper VX SRT, Porsche Boxster, and Ferrari 458 Race Car Challenge.
+Over a century since it began in the UK, Motor Sports are common in London.
+With multiple racing tracks, watching the cars race takes your break away.
+What’s more, there is also speed bike racing that takes place in specific circuits.
+So, if you want to test your driving limit, book a date at the Dodge Viper VX SRT, Porsche Boxster, and Ferrari 458 Race Car Challenge.

 Lastly, what’s your pick as the best place to play or watch in London?
 As you let us know, have an opportunity to explore other sports on our list.
 If your time allows, buy tickets and watch live sports, you will be surprised by how intriguing some of these games are.
 And if the tickets are sold out, stop by any of the Football pubs or restaurants showing live sports.